mthmulders/structurizr-cli-with-bonus/README.md

 # Introduction

-This Docker image does exactly what the `structurizr/cli` image does, but with the added configuration that it allows a run within Github Actions.
-It includes additional tools such as Git, jq, and PlantUML, as well as Graphviz and `structurizr.sh`, making this image ideal for advanced diagram generation and version control in Structurizr projects including documentation-as-code.
+This Docker image does exactly what the `structurizr/cli` image does, but with the added configuration that it allows a run within Github Actions workflow or Gitlab CI job.
+Its default entrypoint is to run Structurizr, but you can run PlantUML inside it, too.

+It includes additional tools such as Git, jq, and PlantUML, as well as Graphviz and `structurizr.sh`.
+This makes this image ideal for advanced diagram generation and version control in Structurizr projects including documentation-as-code.
 The image is automatically built and published using a GitHub Actions workflow.

-For now this image depends on manually updating the CLI zip file which is downloaded from the [official release website](https://github.com/structurizr/cli/releases).
+For now this image depends on manually updating the URLs for downloading Structurizr and PlantUML; the version history is documented at the end of this file.

 ## Why do I need this?

-This image is used as a container for the GitHub Action `sebastienfi/structurizr-gen-images` which allows you to generate images for your views automatically for each PR which modifies the `workspace.dsl` file.
-The generated images are committed into the PR.
-[Read more about this action](https://github.com/marketplace/actions/generate-structurizr-diagrams-images-from-dsl).
-A second action `sebastienfi/structurizr-pr-comment` makes a comment on the pull request with the generated images.

-You can also build on top of it your own action, or use it locally to generate images without having to install PlantUML or Graphviz yourself.
-In that, it differs from the official `structurizr/cli` image.
+I use this image to generate SVG diagrams from a Structurizr workspace, with PlantUML as the "step-in-between".
+To ensure the generated diagrams are consistent, this image is pulled by developers to extract diagrams from the workspace.
+In a pipeline, I mostly use the image to check if the diagrams were updated - but you could also use it to generate them and add them to the Git repository.

 ## Getting the Image